On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 Social shares are a strong ranking signal when it comes to content level SEO.
 It gives search engines a hint of people enjoying your content.

-Users won’t share what they won’t like, so simply getting more shares is a useful signal of getting more engagement.
+Users won’t share what they won’t like, so simply getting more shares is a useful signal for more engagement.

 Use share buttons on your posts and pages.